nicomwong/distributed-database/README.md

 From UCSB CS 171 Distributed Systems

-This project implements the Paxos protocol for consensus in a distributed system.
+This project implements the Paxos protocol for fault-tolerant consensus in a distributed system.
 This specific implementation gaurantees the consistency of a replicated, append-only block chain and key-value store.

 # How to Use